 In the north coastal Oxnard Plains, groundwater elevations in one nested well cluster (01N23W01C02S-05S) screened in the Oxnard Aquifer, the Hueneme Aquifer, and the FCA, were below sea level in the early 1990s, generally remained above or near sea level between the mid-1990s and early 2010s, and dropped below sea level between 2013 and 2015 (Appendix F).
 In spite of the low groundwater elevations in the historical record, the chloride concentration in the four nested wells 01N23W01C02S-01N23W01C05S (Figure 2-36) has not exceeded 55 mg/L since the wells were completed in 1990 (Appendix F).
 Additionally, recent chloride concentrations in both the UAS and the LAS are typically below 100 mg/L (see Section 2.3.4).
-The hydrogeologic model and the chloride data both suggest that this area lacks a direct connection between the freshwater aquifers of the Oxnard Subbasin and the Pacific Ocean.
 The aquifers of the Oxnard Subbasin are believed to crop out on the ocean floor where direct documentation of seawater intrusion cannot be measured.